Blaise202/Ashesi-JAVA-OOP-course/examrevision/Readme.md

 **A static variable** is a variable that belongs to the class itself rather than a specific object of that class. _All Oblects of this class share a single copy of this variable._

 **A static method** is a method that belongs to the class itself rather than a specific object of that class. _This means you can call the method directly using the class name, without needing to create an object first._

+## 8. Abstraction

+**Abstraction** is a core principle of Object-Oriented Programming (OOP) used to hide complex implementation details and show only the necessary features or functionality to the user